mpwsh/filepush-rs/README.md

 Small Rust library to upload and download files from/to [filepush.co](https://filepush.co).

-I forked the [transfer-rs](https://crates.io/crates/transfer-rs) library and added download capabilities as well.
+I forked the [transfer-rs](https://crates.io/crates/transfer-rs) library and added download capabilities.
-As both use Curl to upload files, so
-Transfer-rs lib author is [Harsh Shandilya](https://github.com/msfjarvis)

 ## Usage